Irish soda bread, the perfect way to start the weekend.

-I learned how to cook this bread when I lived in Ireland few years ago.
+I learned how to cook this Irish soda bread when I lived in Ireland few years ago.
 It is a super easy recipe to make it for breakfast.
-This Irish bread has a really special soda flavour and it has a pretty hard/compact texture.
+This bread has a really special soda flavour and it has a pretty compact texture.
 For me the soda flavour and its compact texture really makes this bread special.
 I like adding some raisins and sunflower seeds to make it a little bit different.

 No yeast, healthy and just few ingredients.